-A Day in the Life: Analyst in a Quantitative Analytics Group (Energy) was originally published on Vault.
+A Day in the Life: Analyst in a Quantitative Analytics Group (Energy) was originally published on Firsthand.

 7:30 AM: Arrive at the office at your usual time – work hours are more or less similar to those of the traders, mirroring the operating hours of commodities exchanges.